 Failure to comply with antitrust laws can be extremely damaging to our company and our employees.
 You must bring business dealings that raise questions or concerns about antitrust to the attention of Legal Services.

-- Bid Rigging: agreements or understandings between competitors to rig bids or proposals, such as by (1) agreeing upon prices or other terms and conditions; (2) agreeing to rotate or alternate submission of bids; (3) agreeing that one competitor will bid for certain contracts or customers while other competitors will bid for different contracts or customers.
+- Bid rigging: agreements or understandings between competitors to rig bids or proposals, such as by (1) agreeing on prices or other terms and conditions; (2) agreeing to rotate or alternate submission of bids; (3) agreeing that one competitor will bid for certain contracts or customers, while other competitors will bid for different contracts or customers.